-But amidst this backdrop of cultural and political change, a major energy crisis hit the United States, grinding many aspects of American life to a halt.
+Amidst this backdrop of cultural and political change, a major energy crisis hit the U.S., grinding many aspects of American life to a halt.

 Nixon also asked Americans to lower their thermostats by at least 6 degrees.
 The hope was to reach an average daytime temperature of 68 degrees in homes, helping curtail the consumption of heating oil and coal-powered electricity across the nation.

 This could have been seen as a substantial ask of the American people, as the winter season was ramping up and temperatures were beginning to drop.
 Plus, temperatures of 70 to 72 degrees were believed to be typical for homes in the wintertime, and there was no method for federal oversight of thermostats of every home.

 Because of these considerations, the lowering of thermostats was done on a voluntary basis.
 While there was no official mandate for some of Nixon’s requested actions, by December, electricity use decreased by 10%, and gas consumption dropped by 9%.

 Although the U.S. made it through its first energy crisis, it was far from unscathed; however, lessons about energy usage and energy independence were learned.

 In 1975, legislation was passed that created the Energy Policy and Conservation Act, enacting the first standards for fuel efficiency in automobiles.

 Two years later, the administration under President Jimmy Carter created the Department of Energy.